 How the treatment plan works

 We’re giving you the secret sauce here.
 CoolSculpting works by using a heat-extraction process.
 It uses suction to pull fat up and away from the body (and restrict circulation), then cools from top down.
 The coldest point of the treatment area is smack-dab in the center.
 Not because it’s any colder there, but because it’s furthest away from any warm tissue.
-The way the technology best works is to center the treatment areas over the places you see the most amount of volume, or the place with the biggest pinch.
+The way CoolSculpting technology works best is to center the treatment areas over the places you see the most amount of volume, or the place with the biggest pinch.
 Then your orientation, or the direction you place your applicator (or fat-freezing hand piece) follows the natural curves of the body.
 That means the person placing your handpiece is the key to your results.
 They’re ensuring the maximum grab, and the perfect placement.

 At Element Body Lab, no two treatment plans are the exact same because no two bodies are the exact same.
 It’s simple, really.
 Most CoolSculpting practices are solely focused on slapping that handpiece (aka applicator) on and removing the most amount of fat.
 Removing this most amount of fat is NOT the goal.
 The goal is to remove the right amount of fat, in the right place, and leave behind the right amount of fat in the right place.
 We think the fat we leave behind is more important than the fat we take away, because it’s what you live with.
 We’ve learned this from experience – and it’s important to remember that your results are ours too.
 Let us know what you’re frustrated by, then let us help in your treatment planning.

 Hang onto your seats, folks.
-You may not loose any weight at all.
+You may not lose any weight at all.
 It’s the funny thing about the whole process.
 Fat is fluffy, it takes up a lot of space, but it doesn’t weigh a lot.
 Here’s something to think about…

 You stand on a scale holding an empty box.
 Then, you fill that box with cotton balls and look at the scale again.
 The number doesn’t change much.
 Fat’s like the cotton balls.
 It’s fluffy and takes up more mass but doesn’t weigh much.
-CoolSculpting isn’t a good weight loss alternative for that reason.
+CoolSculpting belly fat isn’t a good weight loss alternative for that reason.
 If you’re seeking weight loss, we can recommend some fantastic gyms, personal trainers, fitness classes and even recipes.
 We can see drastic body contouring with virtually zero-pound weight change.
-We’ll talk more about the science of fat at your consultation too.
+We’ll talk more about the science of fat at your CoolSculpting consultation too.